 Step 3 — Land Softly

-Upon landing on the box, the lifter’s ankles, knees, and hips should be flexed to allow the muscles to absorb the body weight and force.
+Upon landing on the box, your ankles, knees, and hips should be flexed to allow the muscles to absorb the body weight and force.
 Land in a squat position and then stand up.

 Form Tip: You want to appear to float right above the box, landing so that your entire foot is on the surface.

 There’s more to box jumps than grabbing a box and hopping aboard.
 Just like barbell work, you have to program them to suit your needs and how they fit into your training session.
 You won’t be using this move to build max strength — though the power you develop will help with carryover into your barbell lifts.
 Instead, program box jumps according to power, endurance, and skills training.